Sheringham: Heritage

 The line beyond the National Rail station has been preserved as the North Norfolk Railway, also known as the Poppy Line.
 It operates between Sheringham's original station and a new station at Holt, via Weybourne.
 The railway operates primarily with steam and diesel-hauled trains, with some diesel multiple units.

 The short link between the National Rail network and the North Norfolk Railway was re-established in 2010; the first train to use the link was hauled by 70013 Oliver Cromwell.

 Buses

 Local bus services are provided by Sanders Coaches.
-The primary X44 and 44A services run regularly between Sheringham, Cromer, Aylsham and Norwich.
+The primary X40, X44 and 44A services run regularly between Sheringham, Cromer, Aylsham and Norwich.
 Routes also operate to other local destinations including Fakenham, Holt and Wells-next-the-Sea.

 Roads

-The A148, which connects King's Lynn and Cromer, by-passes the southern part of the town.
+Both the A148 and A149 connect King's Lynn and Cromer.
+The former takes a route through Fakenham, by-passing the southern part of Sheringham, and the latter takes a coastal route via Hunstanton.

 Schools

-Sheringham has three schools.
-One is the Woodfields for disabled children, the other two are Sheringham High School and Sheringham Community Primary School.
+Sheringham has three schools: Woodfields is for disabled children, Sheringham High School and Sheringham Community Primary School.

+Media

+Local television news programmes are BBC Look East on BBC One and ITV News Anglia on ITV1.

+Local radio stations are BBC Radio Norfolk on 95.6 FM, Heart East on 102.4 FM, Greatest Hits Radio East (formerly North Norfolk Radio) on 103.2 FM, and Poppyland Community Radio, a community online based station which broadcast from the town.

+The town is served by local newspapers: North Norfolk News and Eastern Daily Press.